laoban-dev/laoban/README.md

 * `publish` should this project be affected by commands with the guard condition ${projectDetails.projectDetails.publish}
       * Typically these are projects to be published to npmjs
       * typicall commands are `laoban pack`, `laoban publish`, `laoban ls-publish`
 * `generation` the projects are sorted in generation order so that all generation 0 projects are processed before generation 1
+      * See the 'TODO' section at the end: generations are only respected in display order at the moment

 ## Commands